-Join the Rhode Island nonprofit community as we come together to raise even more on April 1, 2021.
+Join the Rhode Island nonprofit community as we come and raise even more money on April 1, 2024.

 Our goal is to build nonprofit resiliency

-We launched 401Gives to strengthen Rhode Island's nonprofit community.
-For details on our successful first year, see the 401Gives 2020 Community Report here.
+401Gives was launched to strengthen Rhode Island's nonprofit community.
+For details on last year's success, see the 401Gives 2023 Community Report here.

-Our strategic goals includes both increasing the number of Rhode Island nonprofits in stable financial condition and increasing the amount of Rhode Island households that contribute to charities.
+Our strategic goals include both increasing the number of Rhode Island nonprofits in stable financial conditions and increasing the amount of Rhode Island households that contribute to charities.
 (Read more about our focus on expanding philanthropy here.)